telliott99/MyJava/part2/sort.rst

 The new part is what comes after "sorted:".

-You can see that the objects are sorted lexicographically according to name, but they could be sorted according to any property by changing the ``compareTo`` function appropriately.
+You can see that the objects have been sorted lexicographically according to name.
+But they could be sorted according to any property by changing the ``compareTo`` function appropriately.

 The full listing for ``ObjStuff`` is: